-The estimate for September 2018 is calculated based on around 85% of the final registered transactions.
-The number of property transactions for September 2018 will increase as more transactions are incorporated into the index.
+Note: The estimate for September 2019 is calculated based on around 85% of the final registered transactions.
+The number of property transactions for September 2019 will increase as more transactions are incorporated into the index.

-Comparing the provisional volume estimate for September 2017 to the provisional estimate for September 2018, volume transactions decreased by 7.9% in England, 9.1% in Scotland and 7.7% in Wales and increased by 4.9% in Northern Ireland.
+Comparing the provisional volume estimate for September 2018 with the provisional estimate for September 2019, volume transactions increased by 3.3% in England, 1.8% in Scotland, 1.3% in Wales and 4.9% in Northern Ireland.

-UK Property Transaction Statistics published by HM Revenue & Customs (which differ in coverage but are more complete for this period), report that on a non-seasonally adjusted basis, volume transactions decreased by 10.6% in England, 10.6% in Scotland and 9.4% in Wales in the year to September 2018.
+UK Property Transaction Statistics published by HM Revenue & Customs (which differ in coverage but are more complete for this period) report that on a non-seasonally adjusted basis, volume transactions increased by 2.3% in England, 2.4% in Scotland and 2.2% in Wales in the year to September 2019.

 4.2 Sales volumes for the UK over the past 5 years

-The estimate for September 2018 is calculated based on around 85% of the final registered transactions.
-The number of property transactions for September 2018 will increase as more transactions are incorporated into the index.
+Note: The estimate for September 2019 is calculated based on around 85% of the final registered transactions.
+The number of property transactions for September 2019 will increase as more transactions are incorporated into the index.
 See our Revisions Policy for more information.

-Comparing the provisional volume estimate for September 2017 to the provisional estimate for September 2018, volume transactions decreased by 7.2%.
+Comparing the provisional volume estimate for September 2018 with the provisional estimate for September 2019, UK volume transactions increased by 3.1%.

-UK Property Transaction Statistics published by HM Revenue & Customs (which differ in coverage but are more complete for this period) report that on a non-seasonally adjusted basis, UK volume transactions decreased by 10.6% in the year to September 2018.
+UK Property Transaction Statistics published by HM Revenue & Customs (which differ in coverage but are more complete for this period) report that on a non-seasonally adjusted basis, UK volume transactions increased by 2.4% in the year to September 2019.